the-teachingRSE-project/competencies/competencies.md

 They embrace being part of a larger community which, despite friendly competition, shares the common goal of gaining knowledge for its own sake and not just for personal or commercial gain.
-Thereby they know that they are part of a bigger cycle that involves many other parties in and outside their domain, and also that their software can be utilised at different stages of the research cycle by different people.
+Thereby they know that they are part of a bigger undertaking that involves many other parties in and outside their domain, and also that their software can be utilised at different stages of the research cycle by different people.